bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 # ONDC Invovation Hackathon

 ### Problem Statement :
-    Create a model (using formal programming language) for non-deterministic inventory management to determine the optimal “lot size” to minimize the operational costs related to ordering and moving goods through the retail supply chain.
+    Challenge 6 : Create a model (using formal programming language) for non-deterministic inventory management to determine the optimal “lot size” to minimize the operational costs related to ordering and moving goods through the retail supply chain.